rshnn/RxLethality/README.md

 ===
 HACKRUF2015

-This is a simple nodejs application that collects drug information with FDA API's and outputs some scary information.
+This is a simple web application that collects drug information with FDA API's and outputs some scary information.

 ##Usage
 - Clone repository.